Fiona-T/world-happiness-data/README.md

 The World Happiness Data tool is a command-line application allowing users to look up a dataset containing the happiness scores from the World Happiness Reports over the years 2005 to 2020 inclusive.
 For example, to look at data for a particular country so that they can see how the happiness score changed over time.

+A user can choose a country and then:
+- request the happiness score for a particular year for that country
+- request the happiness score for all the available years for that country, and then, if selected, see a graph of these scores over time
+- request the maximum, minimum, average or mean happiness score for that country, or request all of these scores.
+The user can choose a different country while in the application, after they have viewed the data they wanted for the previous country.

-The application provides the requested data to the user by printing it to the terminal.
-The application will also display a graph representing the requested data, also printed in the terminal.
+The application provides the requested data, and the graph if selected, to the user by printing it to the terminal.

 The target market is relatively broad.
 In general, it would be people with a passing interest in the Happiness Reports, perhaps piqued when the results are announced each year in the general news.
 It is not aimed at people with in depth knowledge of the Happiness Reports nor those who want to do in depth data visualisations.
 The usefulness of the tool lies in the ability to quickly extract information from the large dataset.